A Place for Mom

 Our free tool provides options, advice, and next steps based on your unique situation.

-Calling the TSA Cares hotline with any questions regarding screening policies, procedures, and what to expect at the security checkpoint is an excellent way to assure you’re up to speed with any new TSA rules for elderly travelers.
-If you’re in need of assistance getting your loved one through TSA, you can request a passenger support specialist at that time.
-All that they ask is that you call 72 hours prior to traveling.
+Calling the TSA Cares hotline with any questions regarding screening policies, procedures, and what to expect at the security checkpoint is an excellent way to ensure you’re up to speed with any new TSA rules for elderly travelers.
+If you need assistance getting your loved one through TSA, you can request a passenger support specialist at that time.
+All that they ask is that you call 72 hours before traveling.

 TSA officers have to screen mobility devices like canes, walkers, and wheelchairs.
 It is important to let the agents know if your loved one is unable to stand or walk on their own so they can screen them appropriately.
 If a pat-down screening is needed, they have the option to request that it be done in a private area.

-When communicating to your TSA agent that you may need to consult on the screening process further, having a TSA notification card can be helpful.
+When communicating the need for an alternative screening procedure to your TSA agent, having a TSA notification card can be helpful.
 This card does not exempt you from security screenings, but it is a free resource if you wish to print one off to accompany any other medical documentation used to describe your travel companion’s conditions.

 Lastly, you’ll want to be conscious of how you pack your medications and other medically necessary liquids, gels, and aerosols in your carry-on.
 The TSA requests that you inform the TSA officer that you have medically necessary goods prior to your screening so they can proceed accordingly.
 If you’re flying with TSA Precheck, some additional exemptions apply.
 Learn more about the TSA’s special procedures when screening medications, medically necessary equipment, and 3-1-1 liquid exemptions so you can pack them appropriately.

-Whether you’re booking an Airbnb or a room at a hotel, there are a few accessibility-related features you’ll want to look for and questions you’ll want to ask to ensure the accommodations meet your senior’s travel needs.
+Whether you’re booking an Airbnb or a room at a hotel, there are a few accessibility-related features you’ll want to look for.
+Ask the following questions to help ensure the accommodations meet your senior’s travel needs:

 • Are there parking spots available that are close to the entrance?
 Do they need to be reserved?